pidg3/FEND-P5-EdinburghMap/README.md

 2. appViewModel.
 Standard KnockoutJS ViewModel.
 Function rather than object as per specification.
 Binds everything together, including the DOM.
 3. mapView.
 Everything to do with Google Maps API calls.
 4. yelpView.
 Everything to do with Yelp API calls.
-5. twitterView.
-Everything to do with Twitter calls.

 ## Known issues